Rapkowsky/rapkowsky/README.md

-	DevHub is my biggest project to date - it's a full-stack application inspired by StackOverflow but enhanced with AI capabilities, creating a comprehensive community-driven platform where developers can ask questions, share knowledge, and accelerate their professional journey.
+	DevHub is my biggest project to date - it's a full-stack application inspired by StackOverflow but enhanced with AI capabilities, creating a comprehensive community-driven platform where developers can ask questions, share knowledge, and accelerate their journey.
 This application leverages Next.js advanced rendering strategies (SSG, ISR, SSR, PPR, Server Functions, Caching, and Revalidation) alongside MongoDB for data storage and NextAuth for versatile authentication options including Email/Password, GitHub, and Google.